Sliman4/slimebook/book/lvl2/staking.md

 ## Troubleshooting

-> I don't see any validators in my wallet
+> I don't see any validators in my MyNearWallet

 Try waiting for 1-2 minutes, the list of validators usually loads slowly.
+If it's still not there, try Meteor Wallet instead.

 > I don't see any rewards in my wallet